VIDEO

 Fast Fact

-• Scientists are able to calculate average rates of tectonic plate movement for a given time period.
+Scientists are able to calculate average rates of tectonic plate movement for a given time period.
 These rates of movement range widely.
-For example, the rate of spreading at the Mid-Atlantic Ridge near Iceland is relatively slow, about 2.5 centimeters (1 inch) per year.
+For example, the rate of spreading at the Mid-Atlantic Ridge near Iceland is relatively slow, about 2.5 centimeters (one inch) per year.
 This is similar to the rate at which fingernails grow.
-The fastest known rate of plate movement, 15 centimeters (6 inches) per year, occurs on the East Pacific Rise in the South Pacific.
+The fastest known rate of plate movement, 15 centimeters (six inches) per year, occurs on the East Pacific Rise in the South Pacific.

 Fast Fact

-• The Mid-Atlantic Ridge runs down the center of the Atlantic Ocean.
-Along its crest, the ridge has a deep rift valley that, on average, is similar to the depth and width of the Grand Canyon: 1 to 3 kilometers (0.6 -1.8 miles) deep and 6.5 to 29 kilometers (4-18 miles) wide.
+The Mid-Atlantic Ridge runs down the center of the Atlantic Ocean.
+Along its crest, the ridge has a deep rift valley that, on average, is similar to the depth and width of the Grand Canyon: 1 to 3 kilometers (0.6 -1.8 miles) deep and 6.5 to 29 kilometers (four to 18 miles) wide.

 Fast Fact

-• The highest mountain range above sea level, the Himalayas, was formed 55 million years ago when the Eurasian and Indo-Australian continental plates converged.
-Due to ongoing convergence, the Himalayas, including Mount Everest, continue to rise by approximately 2 centimeters (≈1 inch) each year.
+The highest mountain range above sea level, the Himalaya, was formed 55 million years ago when the Eurasian and Indo-Australian continental plates converged.
+Due to ongoing convergence, the Himalayas, including Mount Everest, continue to rise by approximately two centimeters (0.8 inch) each year.

 Media Credits